 The State Water Contract, under a 100 percent allocation, provides Metropolitan 1,911,500 acre-feet of water.
-(An acre-foot is the amount of water that will cover one acre to a depth of one foot and equalsapproximately 326,000 gallons, which represents the needs of two average families in and around the homefor one year.)
 The 100 percent allocation is referred to as the contracted amount.
 Late each year, DWR announces an initial allocation estimate for the upcoming year, but may revise the estimate throughout the year if warranted by developing precipitation and water supply conditions.
 From calendar years 2004 through 2014, the amount of water received by Metropolitan from the State Water Project, including water from water transfer, groundwater banking and exchange programs delivered through the California Aqueduct, described below under "-Water Transfer, Storage and Exchange Programs," varied from a low of 607,000 acre-feet in calendar year 2014 to a high of 1,800,000 acre-feet in 2004.

 In calendar year 2013, DWR's allocation to State Water Project Contractors was 35 percent of contracted amounts, or 669,000 acre-feet of Metropolitan's 1,911,500 acre-foot contractual amount.
 In addition, Metropolitan began 2013 with approximately 281,000 acre-feet of carryover supplies from prior years.
 In calendar year 2014, DWR's allocation to State Water Project Contractors was five percent of contracted amounts, or 95,575 acre-feet.
-In addition, Metropolitan used all of its 223,000 acre-feet of carryover supplies from prior years, but was able to carry over 32,000,36,000 acre-feet of unused 2014 State Water Project supplies which will be available for use in 2015.
-See "-Water Transfer, Storage and Exchange Programs" and "-Storage Capacity and Water in Storage" below.
+Metropolitan used all of its 223,000 acre-feet of carryover supplies from prior years, but was able to carry over 36,000 acre-feet of unused 2014 State Water Project supplies which will be available for use in 2015.
+See "-Water Transfer, Storage and Exchange Programs" and "- Storage Capacity and Water in Storage" below.

 For calendar year 2015, DWR's initial allocation estimate to State Water Project Contractors was announced on December 1, 2014, as 10 percent of contracted amounts.
 Due to December 2014 and February 2015 storm runoff and storage in the State's major reservoirs, this allocation was increased on January 15, 2015 to 15 percent of contracted amounts, and increased again on March 2, 2015 to 20 percent, or 382,000 acre-feet.
-This allocation reflects a critically dry fourth consecutive year of drought, low storage levels in the State's major reservoirs, and federally mandated environmental restrictions which have been imposed upon water deliveries from the Bay Delta, including the biological opinions as discussed below.
+On December 1, 2015, DWR announced that the initial allocation estimate for 2016 is 10 percent of contracted amounts, or 191,150 acre-feet.
+This allocation reflects a fourth consecutive year of drought, low storage levels in the State's major reservoirs, and federally mandated environmental restrictions which have been imposed upon water deliveries from the Bay Delta, including the biological opinions as discussed below.
 As in previous dry years, Metropolitan is augmenting these deliveries using withdrawals from its storage programs along the State Water Project and through water transfer and exchange programs.
 See "METROPOLITAN'S WATER SUPPLY-Water Transfer, Storage and Exchange Programs" in this Appendix A.